Octopus Deploy

 Increasing designer productivity using better components.

-As a new member of the Frontend Foundations team, I identified a huge problem in our design workflow—product designers were using outdate or incorrect components in their concepts and prototypes.
+Shortly after starting at Octopus Deploy I identified a sizeable issue in our design workflow—product designers were using outdate or incorrect components in their concepts and prototypes.

 Another identified issue was the lack of documentation.
 There was no way of knowing when, where or how a component should be used, let alone who created or managed the component.